Protecting Clients Nationwide Against Ponzi Schemes

 Ponzi schemes can sometimes be sold by stockbrokers and other professionals, including real estate agents and CPAs.
 Typically, the only way to get your money back after you have invested in a Ponzi scheme is to go after a related deep pocket, as most of the time the money given to the actual Ponzi scheme perpetrator has disappeared by the time you realize what happened.
 Hopefully you purchased your investment in the Ponzi scheme through one of the professionals described above, such as a stockbroker, real estate agent or CPA, so you can pursue your lost funds from that liable party, who may have insurance or otherwise have deep pockets.

-When stockbrokers, real estate agents and CPAs sell Ponzi schemes, commonly called pyramid schemes, this is negligence a breach of fiduciary duty that does allow for a legal claim to recover lost funds.
+When stockbrokers, real estate agents and CPAs sell Ponzi schemes, commonly called pyramid schemes, this is negligence, fraud or breach of fiduciary duty on the part of the party recommending the Ponzi-scheme, allowing for claims to recover your lost funds from that party.
 An example of a modern-day Ponzi scheme is that involving Bernie Madoff, where he defrauded investors of billions of dollars.
-Most investors who can are going after the people or entities who facilitated the Madoff investments, including stockbrokers, CPAs and feeder funds.
+Most investors who could went after the people or entities who facilitated the Madoff investments, including stockbrokers, CPAs and feeder funds.

 Jeffrey A. Feldman, our San Francisco lawyer, has been handling investment fraud litigation and arbitration since 1991.
 He provides experienced, high-quality representation to investors in California and throughout the country in claims involving investment crimes such as Ponzi schemes, and has experience suing the stockbrokers, real estate agents and CPAs who advised their clients to invest in Ponzi Schemes.